andrebeu/active-learning/pwm-toy0521/README.md

 # working notes

+## note on batching: currently 'online' mode, i.e. batchsize = 1
+- should we use batched training, or should each epoch consist of a single trial?
+  - online mode is more cognitively plausible / defensible.
+  - but online mode is less efficient
+- since the first set of experiments are expected to be relatively low complexity, I am going with online.
+I left `assert batchsize=1` statements in places where changes would need to be made to accommodate batching.

 ## efficiency note: how to handle rnn unroll / env steps?
 (05/22)
 - RNN unrolls (required in agent.update) with steps in trial (usually happens in environment method)
 - online unrolls in environment method are more flexible